shawnoden/angular-lthw/_includes/book/introducing-modules-and-scope.md

 {% include code/introducing-modules-and-scope/index.html %}
 {% endhighlight %}

-Don't worry about the few lines at the top of the JavaScript file, just copy it for now and we'll discuss it later.

 ## What You Should See

 You should see a heading 'Hello Angular!' on the screen.